andybryant/shuffle-android/README.md

 ## SDK Location

-In the top level directory of the repository, create a file called local.properties.
+In the top level directory of the repository, create a file called `local.properties`.
 In it define a single property sdk.dir pointing at your Android SDK location.
 For instance…

 `sdk.dir=/Users/andy/android/android-sdk-macosx`